uga-libraries/web-aip/README.md

    4. Redacts login information from the seed report.
    5. Downloads each WARC and verifies the fixity against the MD5 in Archive-It.
    6. Unzips each WARC.
-   7. Saves a summary of the errors, if any, of the seed to the log (seeds_log.csv).
+   7. Saves a summary of the errors, if any, to the log (seeds_log.csv).

 3. Checks if everything expected was downloaded and makes a log (completeness_check.csv).